Kokand – capital of the old Kokand khanate

 What to taste in Kokand?

-Travellers should try “Patyr non”, the local bread from the Tandoor oven.
+Travellers should try “Patyr non”, the local bread from the Tandoor oven, in Kokand.
 The dough of this bread is based on milk and butter.
 The bread has a relatively large diameter, is richly decorated with various patterns and can be kept for a long time.

-Air connections: Kokand does not have its own airport.
+Air connections: Kokand does not have an airport.
 The nearest airport is in the city of Fergana, about 100 km from Kokand.